LouisDesdoigts/dLux/README.md

 To install from source: clone this git repo, enter the directory, and run

-`python setup.py install`
+`pip install .`

+## Documentation
+We are currently building examples and [documentation!](https://louisdesdoigts.github.io/dLux/)!

 ## Use

-We are currently building examples and documentation!
 For now - see a [simple example](https://colab.research.google.com/drive/1Dz5NdRhtbGOzPl7jlIn5JvwNEQfaOq9Y?usp=sharing) in Google colab showing deployment onto GPU.
+We are currently working on building out demonstration notebooks to show how to use the package.

 ## History